🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 What is Hemp?

-Hemp is the non-intoxicating version of Cannabis sativa L. While marijuana can be found in both indica and sativa strains, hemp is a subspecies of the Cannabis sativa species.
+The hemp plant is the non-intoxicating version of Cannabis sativa L. While marijuana can be found in both indica and sativa strains, hemp is a subspecies of the Cannabis sativa species.

 Not only that but hemp can also be used to extract delta 8 THC.
 Once CBD has been extracted and turned into a distillate or isolate, it is converted into delta 9 THC, and then extractors synthesize delta 8 from it.